 7. Blighted houses should be rehabilitated and made available to low-income residents; demolition should be allowed only when rehabilitation is physically impossible due to the condition of the building.

-8. City programs to secure home ownership must be targeted toward low-income
+8. City programs to secure home ownership must be targeted toward low-income residents.

 (top of page)